djnrrd/firebot_chat_overlay/README.md

 # Firebot Chat Overlay

+A twitch chat overlay for OBS, using Firebot as the information source.

+## Setup

+Download the [release](https://github.com/djnrrd/firebot_chat_overlay/releases/tag/1.0) or clone this repository.
+Extract the files to a safe location.

+Create a web browser overlay in OBS and point it to the location of the `chat.html` file

-## Configuring Firebot Events
+### Configuring Firebot Events

-Firebot will need to be configured to send events via it's websocket server to the chat overlay.
-Three events will need to be configured
+Firebot will need to be configured to send events via its websocket server to the chat overlay.
+Five events will need to be configured

-### Chat Message
+#### Chat Message

 Create an event to trigger on "Chat Message (Twitch)" and give it a suitable name.
 Add the effect "Send Custom WebSocket Event"